Opinion | Of course Republicans are doing this. It’s who they are.

 We forget how powerful a hold birtherism had on Republicans and how long it has hung around.
 The lie was ridiculous, outrageous and racist all at once.
 Obama kept hoping that the claim’s self-evident absurdity would discredit it.
 When that didn’t happen, he finally — more than two years after he was inaugurated — released his long-form birth certificate proving he had been born in Hawaii.

 Even then, Trump wouldn’t give it up.
 For example, he tweeted on Aug.
-6, 2012: “An extremely credible source has called my office and told me that @BarackObama’s birth certificate is a fraud.”
+6, 2012: “An extremely credible source has called my office and told me that @Barack-Obama’s birth certificate is a fraud.”

 This is the man Republicans are backing up as he makes equally ludicrous claims about our election.
 They are doing it to make sure Trump voters in Georgia turn out for two Republican senators in a January runoff election.
 They are doing it because they fear Trump.
 But they are also doing it to weaken Biden and make it harder for him to govern.